CRM strategy: Build one in 8 steps for sales & loyalty

 • Profitability per customer/account

-Tip: You may have sales goals that don’t involve customers.
-For example, you may be able to double your sales next quarter by improving your product or revamping the backend of your website.
+Tip: You may have sales goals that don't involve customers.
+For example, you may be able to double your sales next quarter by improving your product or revamping your website's backend.
 But remember that CRM strategy is a customer-centric methodology.

 Read: Sales and operations planning (S&OP): A project manager’s guide